Wondering how to dermaplane at home safely and smoothly? Don't worry, we've got you covered.

 It's crucial to listen to your skin's needs and not exceed recommended intervals to maintain a healthy balance between exfoliation and skin recovery.
 If you have specific skin concerns or conditions, consulting a dermatologist can provide personalised guidance on the optimal dermaplaning frequency for your skin.

-Which areas on the body can you dermaplane?
+Which areas on the body can I dermaplane?

 Dermaplaning is commonly performed on the face including cheeks, jawline, chin, and forehead.